hyphanet/wintray/README.md

 It uses .NET 3.5 because it is [distributed with 7](http://msdn.microsoft.com/en-us/library/bb822049%28v=vs.110%29.aspx), which is [still supported](http://windows.microsoft.com/en-us/windows/lifecycle) and has a significant market share unlike Vista.
 3.0 doesn't include some useful things.
 Existing installs can continue to use the old application.

 TODO:

-	Can the ntservice parts of wrapper.conf be removed?
+* Can the ntservice parts of wrapper.conf be removed?
-	Installer should set language in freenet.ini to the one it was told to use.
+* Installer should set language in freenet.ini to the one it was told to use.
-	Allow one instance open at a time.
+* Allow one instance open at a time.
 If another instance is given a command line command pass it to the existing instance.

-TODO:
-	How to handle this upgrade?
-	Bundle .NET runtime / redistributable?
-Is XP worth supporting?
-Yeah - 20% market share still. :( Still, they use the old one because XP did not ship with .NET.

 Menu items | command line options: